When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Straddling California and Nevada, there is no doubt the California side of the lake is the place to be in winter.
 Lake Tahoe also makes a nice Bay Area getaway.

-With an average temperature in January of 19°F to 42°F and nine to 10 hours of daylight, a Lake Tahoe winter visit is comfortable for most.
+With average January temperatures of 19°F to 42°F and nine to 10 hours of daylight, a Lake Tahoe winter visit is comfortable for most.

-In January, there is a good chance the sun will be shining and the sky blue.
+In January, there is a good chance of blue skies and sunshine.

-If you are a skier or snowboarder, Tahoe has excellent winter resorts to choose from, but if not, there are plenty of other things to do in Lake Tahoe, too.
+If you are a skier or snowboarder, Tahoe has excellent winter resorts from which to choose.
+If not, there are plenty of other things to do in Lake Tahoe.

 For an active vacation, try cross-country skiing, snowboarding, snowmobiling, tubing, and ice skating.

-The white winter wonderland backdrop is perfect for sleigh riding and roasting marshmallows over a fire pit.
+The white winter wonderland backdrop is perfect for sleigh rides and roasting marshmallows over a fire pit.

-Lake Tahoe is also home to California’s largest ski resort Squaw Valley-Alpine Meadows and Heavenly Ski Resort has runs in California and Nevada, which means you can ski two states in one stay.
+Lake Tahoe is home to California’s largest ski resort: Squaw Valley-Alpine Meadows.
+Heavenly Ski Resort has runs in California and Nevada, which means you can ski two states in one stay.

 Unlike many other ski resort towns, Lake Tahoe does not have one downtown area, and the mountains are spread across a wide area.

-So, when planning a trip, the best way to visit is to drive and you will need to have chains on your tires, or a four-wheel-drive vehicle.
+So, when planning a trip, the best way to visit is to drive.
+You will need to have tire chains or a four-wheel-drive vehicle.

 Where to stay in Lake Tahoe

-The rustic Brockway Lakeview Cabin is perched on a hillside just above Kings Beach in North Lake Tahoe for gorgeous mountain and lake views.
-Check prices and availability on VRBO here.
+The rustic Brockway Lakeview Cabin, with gorgeous mountain and lake views, is perched on a hillside above Kings Beach in North Lake Tahoe.
+Check the price and availability on VRBO here.

 4. Palm Springs in January

-There’s nothing like the unique subdued pinks, beiges, and pale blues that the desert landscape is painted with.
+There’s nothing like the unique subdued pinks, beiges, and pale blues that paint the desert landscape.
 You have to see it to believe it.

-Plus, it’s a wonderfully warm winter escape, making it one of the best places to visit in Southern California in winter.
+Palm Springs is a wonderfully warm winter escape and one of the best places to visit in Southern California in winter.
 You can wear shorts and enjoy heated pools.

-January is also an ideal time to visit for hiking and stargazing before the desert temperatures begin to rise in spring.
+January is also an ideal time to visit for hiking and stargazing before the desert temperatures rise again in spring.

 Also, this is hot springs country!
-In fact, many boutique hotels here offer pools and spas that make use of the 180-degree sulfur-free water that bubbles up here.
-So pamper yourself.
+Many boutique hotels offer pools and spas that make use of the 180-degree sulfur-free water that bubbles up here.
+So pamper yourself!

 For a novel experience, take the Palm Springs Aerial Tramway from the Valley Station along the cliffs of Chino Canyon up to the Mountain Station.